kallurbsk/vpa-recommender/pkg/testing/tests.md

     ![Restart Count due to CrashLoopBackoff](test_results/new_vpa/functional/restart_count.png)

 - Analysis
-    1. The old vpa recommender in this cases was enabled again with lower limits for the pod just to get it working.
+    1. The Existing VPA recommender in this cases was enabled again with lower limits for the pod just to get it working.
        There was no change in configuration for the stress tool pod defined in the new vpa recommender case.
-    2. The old vpa recommender observes a constant increase in the CPU recommendation which goes upto 70 millicores.
+    2. The Existing VPA recommender observes a constant increase in the CPU recommendation which goes upto 70 millicores.
        This value is close the 50 millicore request defined initially and should there be a spike the pod enters into crash loop.
        The new VPA recommender on the other hand as a constant icnrease in the memory recommendation which goes upto 110 millicore which is double the value of 50 millicore request defined initially.
 The pod can be guarded for CPU spikes till 110 millicores
-    3. The old vpa recommender observes a constant increase in the memory recommendation as we observe from the graph.
+    3. The Existing VPA recommender observes a constant increase in the memory recommendation as we observe from the graph.
        It reaches at around 700MB and flattens while the pod usage is at around 512MB.
        The new VPA recommender doubles the memory recommendation based on the current usage and does not take history into account.
        It reaches a recommendation of around 1.2GB which is rouhgly double the value of 512MB.
 This also ensures a good limit